 On DeMo anniversary, former FinMin official Garg says Rs 2,000 notes being hoarded

-On the third anniversary of demonetization, former economic affairs secretary S C Garg said the Rs 2,000 note, which the Modi government brought replacing older 500 and 1,000 notes, were being hoarded and should be demonetized.
-Three years ago, on this day, Prime Minister Narendra Modi made the stock announcement of banning the use of old 500 and 1,000 rupee notes with a view to curb black money, promote digital payments and make the country a less-cash economy.
+On the third anniversary of demonetisation, former economic affairs secretary S C Garg said the Rs 2,000 note, which the Modi government brought replacing older 500 and 1,000 notes, were being hoarded and should be demonetised.
+Three years ago, on this day, Prime Minister Narendra Modi made the shock announcement of banning the use of old 500 and 1,000 rupee notes with a view to curb black money, promote digital payments and make the country a less-cash economy.

-November 8, 2016, demonetization decision was aimed at lowering the high denomination currency in circulation, but almost all of the demonetized currency came back into the system during the window provided by the government for that.
+The November 8, 2016, demonetisation decision was aimed at lowering the high denomination currency in circulation, but almost all of the demonetised currency came back into the system during the window provided by the government for that.
 Garg said cash is past its hey-days, although for a very different reason it is making a comeback.

-The "trick is to make the non-cash mode of the transaction as, if not more, convenient and as, if not less, costly as cash mode," he said.
+The "trick is to make the non-cash mode of transaction as, if not more, convenient and as, if not less, costly as cash mode," he said.
 "China has done it.
-More than 87 percent of transactions now take place in the non-cash mode as compared to 12 percent in India."
+More than 87 per cent transactions now take place in the non-cash mode as compared to 12 per cent in India."
 He advocated taking more measures to make cash a little costlier and more inconvenient, and fin-tech based transactions efficient, cost less and convenient.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)